mumble-voip/mumble-www/hugo/content/downloads.md

 ---
 We provide downloads for the official client and server programs.
 A Linux distribution may provide their own packages and have their own maintainer, which we will describe below.
 We also link to some third party projects.

-Version 1.3.2 is the latest stable version of Mumble and was released on July 08, 2020.
+Version 1.3.3 is the latest stable version of Mumble and was released on October 5th, 2020.

 {{< content-layout/downloads >}}
 {{< content-layout/download name="Windows 64-bit" href="windows-64" osclass="windows">}}